jfiume/DanceFlix/docs/frontend.md

 ## React & Flux

-All of the React components, Flux action creators, API utilities, dispatcher, and stores are located in the [frontend](../frontend) directory.
+All the React components, Flux action creators, API utilities, dispatcher, and stores are located in the [frontend](../frontend) directory.

 ## jQuery